 This course is intended to serve as preparation for the certified strength and conditioning specialist examination.
 It will include material covering the concepts and applications of testing and evaluation, exercise techniques, program design, and organization and administration of resistance training.
-Prerequisite or Corequisite: PEXS 385.
+Prerequisite: BIOL 261-262, 311-312, or 310-365: PEXS 300 recommended.